OctiGit/nexter-course/README.md

 # Nexter Project

-Landing page of a houses sales company.
+Landing page of a homes sales company.

 The language learned in this course's project was CSS and SASS.